 Our theatre artist friends learned new skills to help us send thousands of face masks and PPE materials to healthcare facilities.

-This Is My Story taught us that the best way to listen is simply to share the microphone.
+This Is My Story taught us the best way to listen is sharing the microphone.

 Like the organization, our building can also be more than a stage-it can be an election day polling place, a platform for a local election forum, and a water/bathroom stop during the Black Lives Matter protests of 2020.